Fernando Morientes: International career

 Morientes was a reliable performer for the Spain national team since 1998, scoring a brace in the first five minutes of his debut against Sweden on 25 March and adding a further two in each of his next two games, against Northern Ireland and Bulgaria respectively.
 He ranked fourth on the Spanish all-time topscorer's list with 27 goals in 47 appearances, behind former Real Madrid teammate Raúl, former Valencia teammate Villa and former Madrid captain Fernando Hierro (who took the majority of Spain's free kicks and penalties), although his goals-to-games ratio was higher than Raúl and Hierro.

 Morientes netted five goals in the two FIFA World Cups he featured in, with two goals in 1998 and three in 2002.
 In the latter edition he and Raúl played together up front, and both showed impressive form in the tournament; during the quarter-final match against South Korea the former scored a goal in extra-time that was disallowed, although replays suggested the goal was legitimate – Spain eventually lost the match on penalties.

 After being a surprise omission at UEFA Euro 2000, with coach José Antonio Camacho later admitting after being ousted in the quarter-finals that he had made a mistake by picking Ismael Urzaiz instead, Morientes was selected for Euro 2004 in Portugal, where he scored one of only two goals that the side could manage, in a subsequent group-stage exit.
 He also played for the nation during the 2006 World Cup qualifiers; however, due to his poor club form for Liverpool, he was not chosen by national team coach Luis Aragonés in the final squad for the tournament, although he was part of an initial 31-man list.

 Following his return to form after moving to Valencia, Morientes was recalled to the national side.
 He scored his 27th goal for Spain in a Euro 2008 qualifier against Denmark on 24 March 2007.
 Injured four days later against Iceland in another qualifying fixture, he was not recalled again.

 Style of play

-Morientes was regarded one of the top strikers of his generation, forming a notable and highly successful partnership with Raúl at Real Madrid.
-A quick, creative and hard-working player, he excelled in the air and was an accurate finisher with his head and with his feet, both inside and outside the area; he was also an accurate free kick taker, and was capable of playing off another striker.
+Morientes was regarded one of the top strikers of his generation, forming a notable partnership with Raúl at Real Madrid.
+He excelled in the air and was an accurate finisher with his head and with his feet, both inside and outside the area; he was also an accurate free kick taker, and was capable of playing off another striker.

 In his later career, as he lost his pace, Morientes often played in a supporting role, using his strength and control to hold up the ball for teammates.